gopheracademy/gopheracademy-web/content/advent-2018/observability-in-the-kitchen.md

 ### Prometheus Exporters
 Now I need a way to export metrics in the Prometheus format for the sensor, which means that I need a Prometheus exporter.
 Exporters are tools that let you translate metrics from other systems into a format that Prometheus can understand.
-You may be able to find an exporter for your system on the Prometheus website, by searching the Internet, [mailing list](https://groups.google.com/forum/#!forum/prometheus-announce), looking on GitHub, or you can always write your own (which can be done in any programming language).
+You may be able to find an exporter for your system on the Prometheus [website](https://prometheus.io/docs/instrumenting/exporters/), by searching the Internet, [mailing list](https://groups.google.com/forum/#!forum/prometheus-announce), or looking on GitHub.
+You can also write your own exporter.
+That's what I did, and while I did it in Go, it can be done in any programming language.

 ### Writing an Exporter in Go